boul2gom/nullptr-tools/README.md

 <h2 align="center">🛠️ A complete, modular and flexible toolset for all your Java ☕ projects</h2>

 <div align="center">YggTools is a collection of tools for Java projects.
 Its includes a lot of modules, to make it easier for you to include and interact with many commonly used libraries and frameworks.</div>
 <div align="center">All modules are separated from the whole project and are standalone, to keep your app lightweight.
-They have only a common base package included.All modules are separated from the whole project and are standalone, to keep your app lightweight.
 They have only a common base package included.</div>
 <br>
 <div align="center">⚠️ The project is still in development, so many modules are planed but not released yet.
 See "Planned modules and features" below.</div>
 <br>